scotch-io/scotch-box-pro/README.md

 ## License Required?

 This is a paid version of the original Scotch Box.
-[Go Pro Now!](https://box.scotch.io/pro)
+[Go Pro Now!](https://box.scotch.io/pro) to get access to documentation and new tutorials!

 ## Pro Features